-SEC urges Washington workers to stay home after virus scare
+SEC asks DC workers to telecommute after employee is treated

 WASHINGTON (AP) — Securities and Exchange Commission employees have been encouraged to work remotely for the foreseeable future after a coronavirus scare at the agency’s Washington headquarters.

 The agency, which oversees the financial markets, said it was informed Monday afternoon that a headquarters employee had received medical treatment for respiratory symptoms earlier in the day.

-The employee, who was not identified, was informed by a doctor that they may have been infected with the coronavirus and was referred for testing, the SEC said in a statement.
+The unidentified employee was informed by a doctor that they may have been infected with the virus and was referred for testing, the SEC said.

+The SEC is the first major federal agency to employ teleworking in an effort to contain the virus’ spread.
+Also on Tuesday, American University announced it would temporarily shift to all-online classes in order to limit a potential spread of the virus.

+Washington, D.C., has so far identified five local cases of coronavirus infections.
+The first identified case is the rector of a prominent Episcopalian church in Georgetown, prompting Washington officials to call for hundreds of parishioners to self-quarantine for two weeks.

+The agency said the scattering of headquarters employees to work from their homes or other remote locations will not affect operations.
 Among other precautions, the agency “is encouraging headquarters employees to telework until further guidance,” it said.

-The SEC is the first major federal agency to employ teleworking in an effort to contain the virus’ spread.

-It said the scattering of headquarters employees to work from their homes or other remote locations will not affect operations.

 “Even with increased telework, the SEC remains able and committed to fully executing its mission on behalf of investors, including monitoring market function and working closely with other regulators and market participants,” said the agency.